running-on-sunshine/hidden-joys/README.md

 * **Adding & removing hints**

-  * Add hints

-    The user can also add new hints by typing the hint in the input box and clicking the add (+) button.
+  * **Add hints:** The user can also add new hints by typing the hint in the input box and clicking the add (+) button.
 This will then display the newly entered hint in a listing below the input box.

-  * Remove hints

-    After the user has entered a hint they will have the ability to remove the hint from the list by clicking the remove (-) button.
+  * **Remove hints:** After the user has entered a hint they will have the ability to remove the hint from the list by clicking the remove (-) button.

     <!-- ![Add New Hint input](/frontend/public/assets/add-hint-mobile.png) -->